|

 offices in Libya, Singapore, London and New York.
 He was Chief of the International Relations Division at the Civil Aviation Department

 of the Romanian government.
 He was Director General of LAR - Romanian Air Lines.
 He was Director of LARTOURS (travel agency).
+Dorin Ivascu

-operated during the Romanian communist regime.
+Romanian communist regime.

 |